kelseyhightower/pipeline/README.md

 staging     us-west1-c  1.7.8-gke.0     XX.XXX.XXX.XX  n1-standard-1  1.7.8-gke.0   1          RUNNING
 ```

-### Create a GitHub API Token
+### Generate a GitHub API Token

-In this section you will fork the pipeline repositories using your GitHub account.
+In this section you will generate a [GitHub API token](https://github.com/blog/1509-personal-api-tokens) which will be used to automate tasks involving the [GitHub API](https://developer.github.com/v3/).

-Create a GitHub token using the official [guide](https://github.com/blog/1509-personal-api-tokens)
+Generate a GitHub token using the official [guide](https://github.com/blog/1509-personal-api-tokens)

 ![Image of GitHub UI](images/create-github-token.png)

-> Set the token description to "pipeline" and check the repo scope
+> Set the token description to "pipeline" and check the repo and admin:repo_hook scopes.

-Save the token in the `GITHUB_TOKEN` env var:
+Save the token in the `GITHUB_TOKEN` environment variable:

 ```
 export GITHUB_TOKEN="<token>"
 ```

+Your GitHub username will be used to automate GitHub related tasks including forking the GitHub repositories necessary to complete this tutorial and creating [GitHub webhooks](https://developer.github.com/webhooks/).
 Save your GitHub username in the `GITHUB_USERNAME` env var:

 ```
 export GITHUB_USERNAME="<github-username>"
 ```

+#### Create the hub configuration file

+The hub commandline utility will be used to automate GitHub related tasks during the build pipeline creation process and whenever an automated build step needs to interact with GitHub.
 Create a hub configuration file:

 ```
 cat <<EOF > hub-pipeline